 Back in Gulmarg

-After a while, I too returned to the hotel and it was time to lie down and relax after a day log of walking steep climbs.
+After a while, I too returned to the hotel and it was time to lie down and relax after a day log of walking steep climb.

 Sunset in Gulmarg

 Quite soon it was dark all around.
-We had dinner at Malik Hotel itself, owner of which was by now a good friend.
+We had dinner at Malik Hotel itself.
 A guy called Sohail runs the hotel and is great to talk to.
 He loves to tell tales from Kashmir if you had some time to chat.